rperciaccante/HomeAssistant_OneControl_Discovery/README.md

 - Opt to NOT send to MQTT, to use the tool simply to generate the config files.
 NOTE: You will still need the Monitor flows to handle the messages
 - Opt to set MQTT messages to be retained or not, allowing the configs to persist after reboots
 - Generate initial availability messages to bypass the wait for OneControl to send the initial message (which can take up to 30 mins)
-- Delete all configs from MQTT (good for testing and upgrades)
+- Delete all configs from MQTT in HomeAssistant (good for testing and upgrades)
+- Enable/disable automatic connection to OneControl event feed
+- Enable/disable automatic sending updates to OneControl

 ### Limitations:
 - Physical devices such as slides and awnings are NOT currently supported due to the complexity of the integration and the risks associated with the potential for damage.